janwilmake/super-objects/README.md

-Combined version of all super-objects from https://itscooldo.com
+Combined version of all stable super-objects from https://itscooldo.com